All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Chronic inflammation is different.
 It persists long after the initial trigger has passed and can quietly damage tissues throughout the body for months or years.
 This low-grade, systemic inflammation has been identified as a contributing factor in cardiovascular disease, metabolic syndrome, autoimmune disorders, neurodegenerative disease, joint degeneration, and accelerated aging.

 Key inflammatory markers associated with chronic inflammation include C-reactive protein (CRP), interleukin-6 (IL-6), tumor necrosis factor-alpha (TNF-alpha), and interleukin-1 beta (IL-1B).
-These molecules drive a cascade of tissue damage when they remain elevated over long periods.
+These molecules drive a cascade of tissue damage when they remain improved over long periods.

 What Is GHK-Cu?